KeepCoolCH/DropzoneFileSharing/README.md

 # 📤 Dropzone File Sharing

 **Simple and secure file sharing via drag & drop** – with temporary links or via email, password protection, and expiration settings.
-Version **2.1** – developed by Kevin Tobler 🌐 [www.kevintobler.ch](https://www.kevintobler.ch)
+Version **2.2** – developed by Kevin Tobler 🌐 [www.kevintobler.ch](https://www.kevintobler.ch)

 ---

-## 🔄 Updates in version 2.1
+## 🔄 Changelog

+### 🆕 Version 2.x
+- **2.2**
+  - 🔒 Security improvements
+  - 💾 Check for sufficient disk space before upload (error message if too little free space)
+- **2.1**
-- 📧 The time period for which the file is valid is included in the email to the recipient.
+  - 📧 The time period for which the file is valid is included in the email to the recipient
+- **2.0**
+  - 📘 Completely reworked chunk upload
+  - ⚠️ No more errors when uploading very large files
+  - 🐞 Other bug fixes

+### ✨ Version 1.x
+- **1.9**
+  - 📘 New logo, colors and file list
+  - 📱 Responsive design for phones
+- **1.8**
+  - 📧 Option to send files via email or just copy the download link
+- **1.7**
+  - 📧 Share a unique download link directly to the recipient’s email inbox (multiple recipients supported)

 ---

 ## 🚀 Features